phillyx/vue-use-useXprovider/README.md

-# vue-use-useXprovider
- a demo for use @vueuse/useXprovider
+ a demo for use [useXprovider](https://www.npmjs.com/package/use-x-provider)